Automattic/jetpack/docs/monorepo.md

     ```php
     define( 'CONSTANT', 'version' );
     ```
-* `.extra.wp-plugin-name`: Specify the WordPress.org plugin name, for use by scripts that deploy the plugin to WordPress.org.
+* `.extra.wp-plugin-name`: Specify the WordPress.org plugin slug, for use by scripts that deploy the plugin to WordPress.org.

 Our mirroring tooling also uses `.gitattributes` to specify built files to include in the mirror and unnecessary files to exclude.